How does IDD therapy treatment actually work – and is it safe?

 What you’ll feel in a session

 Most people describe the session as comfortable, a relieving stretch, sometimes with a gentle rhythmic movement at the target level.
 You’re supported by ergonomic harnesses, and the table can tilt to make getting on/off easy.
-Sessions are typically delivered as a course of treatments, because discs and nerves heal gradually.
+Sessions are delivered as a course of treatments, because discs and nerves heal gradually.

 Is IDD Therapy safe?